For information about any of our programs, application, or any of our other student services please contact us:

 THE CENTER FOR STUDENT SUCCESS

 The Center for Student Success (CSS) supports students in learning the technical and career skills needed to successfully complete their postsecondary degrees.
-The Dean of Student Success, three Student Success Coaches and the Director of Career Services and Advising are located within The Center to assist students with questions or concerns about coursework, degree completion, and overall success at MTI.
+The Dean of Student Success, three Student Success Coaches and the Director of Career Services and Advising are located within The Center to assist students with questions or concerns about coursework, degree completion, and overall success at Mitchell Tech.
 Coaches are available to work with students to find solutions to their academic, personal and career-related questions.

 Tutors for several course areas are available free of charge.
 Tutoring can be arranged by appointment or during evening hours posted each semester.
 Interested students should contact a Student Success Coach.

-Some programs at MTI require students to complete a credit-bearing internship experience before officially graduating.
+Some programs at Mitchell Tech require students to complete a credit-bearing internship experience before officially graduating.
 Parents are encouraged to support their students during this important phase of experiential education.
 Some internships are compensated; many are not.
 All students enrolled in an internship are required to pay tuition and fees like they would pay for any other academic credit.
 Learn more about a student's internship experience here.